-- 55.In this template, banks are required to provide information regarding exposures subject to COVID-19 public guarantee schemes (PGS).
-This information includes exposure values, stocks of provisions, REA and credit risk parameters by year, scenario, regulatory approach and main asset classes affected by COVID-19 PGS. - 56.
-The definitions of variables included in this template should follow the EBA Guidelines on COVID-19 measures reporting and disclosure (EBA/GL/2020/07). - 57.Columns 1 to 24 refer to the exposures subject to public guarantee schemes according to the EBA/GL/2020/07 that are within the scope of CSV\CR\SCEN, except for columns 11 and 12 which should consider the ones within the scope of CSV\CR\REA.
-Exposures subject to public guarantee schemes as per the EBA/GL/2020/07 that are treated under the securitisation framework and reported in CSV\CR\SEC should also be reported in the CSV\CR\COVID-19 template. - 58.In contrast to the reporting requirements for the other credit risk templates, in this template the exposures should be reported in asset classes before CRM substitution effects (i.e. the exposures should not be transferred to the asset class of the guarantor).
+59.In this template, banks are required to provide information regarding exposures subject to COVID-19 public guarantee schemes (PGS).
+This information includes exposure values, stocks of provisions, REA and credit risk parameters by year, scenario, regulatory approach and main asset classes affected by COVID-19 PGS.

+- 60. The definitions of variables included in this template should follow the EBA Guidelines on COVID-19 measures reporting and disclosure (EBA/GL/2020/07). - 61.Columns 1 to 24 refer to the exposures subject to public guarantee schemes according to the EBA/GL/2020/07 that are within the scope of CSV\CR\SCEN, except for columns 11 and 12 which should consider the ones within the scope of CSV\CR\REA.
+Exposures subject to public guarantee schemes as per the EBA/GL/2020/07 that are treated under the securitisation framework and reported in CSV\CR\SEC should also be reported in the CSV\CR\COVID-19 template. - 62.In contrast to the reporting requirements for the other credit risk templates, in this template the exposures should be reported in asset classes before CRM substitution effects (i.e. the exposures should not be transferred to the asset class of the guarantor).
 This applies to both the P&L and REA perspectives of the template (i.e. exposure by stage and exposure value).
-The stocks of provisions and risk parameters should be consistent with the amounts and parameters reported in CSV\CR\SCEN and the amounts of REA should be consistent with the amounts reported in CSV\CR\REA, but all should be allocated proportionally in line with the breakdown of exposures by asset class before CRM substitution effects. - 59.
+The stocks of provisions and risk parameters should be consistent with the amounts and parameters reported in CSV\CR\SCEN and the amounts of REA should be consistent with the amounts reported in CSV\CR\REA, but all should be allocated proportionally in line with the breakdown of exposures by asset class before CRM substitution effects. - 63.
 The rows of "Total" should cover all exposures subject to COVID-19 PGS, including the remaining exposures that are not allocated to the main asset classes with open fields in this template (i.e. not Corporates, Retail or non-SME Secured by mortgages on immovable property).
-For this reason, also the rows of "Total" are open fields to be reported by banks.
+For this reason, also the rows of "Total" are open fields to be reported by banks. - 64.
+Should the exposures reported in the explicitly reported countries not exhaust the entirety of exposures subject to COVID-19 PGS, then the "other" geography rows should be filled out to ensure that the values reported for the "Total" geography represent all exposures covered by the COVID-19 PGS. - 65.
+The information regarding public guarantees covers loans and advances that, at the reference date, are subject to PGS that Member States introduced in response to the COVID-19 crisis.
+The EBA published a list of PGS issued, which can be accessed via the EBA website.